Skip to main content

 A significant challenge in isolating the precise cause of liver injury in users of performance-enhancing substances is the common practice of “Post-Cycle Therapy” or PCT.
 After completing a cycle of SARMs, individuals often take other compounds with the goal of restoring their natural hormonal production.
 These PCT regimens can include a variety of drugs, some of which carry their own risk of hepatotoxicity.

-This concurrent or sequential use of multiple unapproved substances creates a “medication fog” that makes it difficult for clinicians to definitively attribute the to a single agent.
+This concurrent or sequential use of multiple unapproved substances creates a “medication fog” that makes it difficult for clinicians to definitively attribute the liver damage to a single agent.
 In several documented cases, liver injury became apparent after the individual had stopped taking SARMs and started a PCT protocol.

 This raises a critical question ∞ is the SARM the sole culprit, or is it an interaction between the SARM and the PCT drugs, or perhaps the PCT drugs themselves, that triggers the severe liver response?
 The lack of controlled data means this remains an area of clinical uncertainty, further complicating the risk assessment for anyone considering these protocols.